 - Mix all-purpose detergent and water to prepare a solution.

-- Add fungal spores in the solution.
+- Add fungal spores to the solution.

 - The results will appear 4-7 days after the spray.